mvolkmann/blog/src/dart.md

 - have a constructor that is used to create instances
 - be used with the `extends` keyword to act as the superclass of another class

-- be used with the `implements` keyword to define methods another class must implement
+A mixin can be used with the `implements` keyword to define methods that a class must implement.

 To mix a mixin into a class, use the `with` keyword.
 A class can use any number mixins.